 Students (and, when required, parents) can sign their FAFSA electronically using their FSA ID (Federal Student Aid ID).
 Each student aid applicant should register for an FSA ID as should at least one parent of dependent students.
 The FSA ID will also be used by borrowers in the student and parent loan processes.

 Students classified as dependent students for financial aid purposes will need to complete the FAFSA with their information as well as information about the parent(s).
 At least one parent will therefore need to be involved when completing the online FAFSA so as to provide required information and an electronic signature.

-Beginning with the 2012-2013 FAFSA, the U.S. Department of Education will make a link available to students and parents that allows them to transfer their tax information from the IRS to the FAFSA.
+The U.S. Department of Education has worked with the Internal Revenue Service so that students and parents can transfer their tax information from the IRS to the FAFSA.
 The IRS Data Retrieval process is a good way to ensure your application information is complete and accurate.

 - You are not required to use the IRS Data Retrieval, though it is highly encouraged.

 - Using IRS Data Retrieval can limit information you have to supply the financial aid office if you are selected for verification.

 - With the FAFSA now looking at tax information from two years ago, most students can take advantage of the IRS Data Retrieval.

 - Students selected for verification by the Department of Education will need to correct their FAFSA by using the IRS Data Retrieval process or will need to supply tax transcripts to UC to verify their income information.